SSWConsulting/SSW.Rules.Content/rules/tech-check/rule.md

 guid: a3eec219-a202-461d-9fa1-f3e3f334f6f3
 ---

 When you are presenting, you should always do a tech check before you start.
 This will ensure that you are ready to go and that you don't have any technical issues during your presentation.
-Ideally, this happens the day before an event.
+Ideally, this happens the day before and on the day of the event.
+At a minimum, do one on the day of the event.

 <!--endintro-->